-Nîkânîw combines the cultural teachings and guidance of Aboriginal Elders and Leaders with the instruction of water safety education, first aid, CPR, leadership and life skills.
-These program areas compliment each other, teaching a respect for Mother Earth, and especially the element of water.
+Nîkânîw combines the cultural teachings and guidance of Indigenous Elders and Leaders with the instruction of water safety education, first aid, CPR, leadership and life skills.
+These program areas complement each other, teaching a respect for Mother Earth, and especially the element of water.

-- Of Aboriginal ancestry – First Nations, Métis, Inuit
+- Of Aboriginal Ancestry – First Nation, Métis or Inuit

-- Aged 15-22 years old as of the beginning of the program season
+- Aged 14-22 years old during the program season

-- A monthly Edmonton Public Transit Pass for the duration of enrolment
+- A monthly Edmonton Public Transit Pass for the duration of enrollment

-- A City of Edmonton Leisure Centre Facility Pass for the duration of enrolment
+- A City of Edmonton Leisure Centre Facility Pass for the duration of enrollment

 - Program supplies and materials